 - 1. Design and incrementally improve a vaccine made with commercially available materials, and with the following properties: - a.
 All ingredients have undergone extensive testing for efficacy and safety in animal models, and preferably in human trials.
 Delivery and adjuvant materials and technologies must have decades of proven safety. - b.
 Use of best practices to achieve high probability of efficacy. - c.
 Mode of administration must be safe and proven.
 Intranasal delivery is preferred for safety and for establishment of both mucosal and systemic immunity.
 Inhalation and injection are possible delivery modes for this vaccine but should only be pursued by those with sufficient training and experience. - d.
 Vaccine should be extremely easy to make (including sourcing of ingredients) and administer. - 2.
 Produce vaccine for initial testing, and self-administration. - 3.
 Produce and administer updated generations of vaccines as new information becomes available. - 4.
 Design and implement testing for immune responses to the vaccine.
 Tests will be performed with published methods, and new methods should be developed to predict efficacy.
 Ideally, biological samples such as blood and nasal wash are collected before initial vaccination, and at various time points. - 5.
 Disseminate information enabling many others to produce the vaccine.
 The only custom components are the epitope peptides.
-By themselves, these synthetic peptides are not drugs, and might be distributed to facilitate production and use. - 6.
+By themselves, these synthetic peptides are essential components not only of vaccine, but also of standard types of testing (ELISA, ELISpot, etc.), and thus are not drugs, and might be distributed to facilitate progress in multiple kinds of research. - 6.
 Maintain ongoing long-term self-monitoring of health and symptoms to collect empirical evidence of degree of efficacy and possible unforeseen effects. - 7.
 Create an online forum for the exchange of data, ideas and best practices with other individuals and groups.
 Over time, results can be aggregated for broader analysis.